 Andrew is the Co-Founder and Director of Tulsa Changemakers, an after-school youth leadership development and action program, and Program Manager of Leadership Tulsa, a city-wide leadership development organization for early to late-career professionals.
 Originally from Bedford, Massachusetts, Andrew is a 2015 Teach For America Greater Tulsa alumnus and a graduate of the Honors College at College of Charleston.
 While an undergraduate, Andrew was president of College of Charleston’s Jewish Student Union/Hillel, the founder of Religious Life Exchange, an interfaith dialogue and ambassador training program, and a teacher of comparative religions for high school students at the Unitarian Church in Charleston.
 Andrew’s primary passions are youth empowerment, positive psychology, and interfaith cooperation.
 He was published in the Journal of Happiness Studies for his research on gratitude and mindfulness, and has studied Jewish and Buddhist spirituality, transpersonal experiences, and the political activism of Cambodian monks.
 As a 2016-17 Interfaith Youth Core Germanacos Fellow, Andrew co-founded Act Now Fellowship, a pluralistic leadership fellowship for high school students.
 He is also a member of Interfaith Youth Core’s Alumni Speakers Bureau.
 In his free time, Andrew is actively engaged in Tulsa’s Jewish and interfaith communities as a Moishe House Without Walls host, Hillel of Northeastern Oklahoma staff member, and the Co-Founder of Radical Amazement, a Tulsa-based interfaith dialogue group for adults.

-Hannah is a graduate student at Emory University’s Candler School of Theology where she is pursuing her Master’s of Divinity.
+Hannah is a graduate student at Columbia Theological Seminary where she is pursuing her Master of Divinity Degree.
 Before starting graduate school, Hannah worked at her alma mater, Queens University of Charlotte, as Assistant Chaplain.
-There, she strived to increase student involvement in interfaith development and support emerging interfaith initiatives.
+There, she partnered with students, faculty, staff, and administration to increase student involvement in interfaith development on campus and support emerging interfaith initiatives in the wider community.
 Hannah often speaks publicly about her passion for interfaith understanding at fundraisers, campus events, and camps and conferences.
 She has developed interfaith workshops, spoken about her experiences in Israel/Palestine, and shared stories from her travels in Cameroon and passion for clean water in developing countries.
 As a protestant Christian in the Presbyterian Church, USA, Hannah feels called to bring interfaith understanding to homogenous faith communities, embracing people of all identities to work for justice.
-When she isn’t speaking or studying, Hannah embraces her “inner grandma” and enjoys knitting, sewing and weaving, contributing a small amount to our shared creation.